radargun/radargun/openshift/README.md

     `./openshift build`

 6) Create a subdirectory with configuration files for RadarGun and individual plugins.
-This directory will be mounted in master and slave pods in OpenShift as /opt/radargun-configs.
+This directory will be mounted in main and worker pods in OpenShift as /opt/radargun-configs.

 7) Create RadarGun deployment via template.